 Now - what if you could have something that would give you the best of both worlds?

 These were the issues we looked at when we started developing the latest generation of AdInsure.
-When we talked to our customers they were clear about the fact that they want a flexible system that supports their digital transformation with APIs.
+When we talked to our customers and looked at all major insurance companies, they were clear that they want a flexible system that supports their digital transformation strategy with APIs.
+It is all about building digital capabilities for better business outcomes; participating in new business models, improving customer experiences, and making integrations with service providers and partners easier.

 In response, we set out to build a platform that would make it possible to implement core functionality that would be directly exposed through customer-centric or use-case-oriented APIs out of the box - without having to build, deploy and manage custom peripheral systems.

 This would come into play no matter how exotic the use case.
 Maybe you want to create an innovative Personal Accident product that would integrate with a fitness mobile app?
 Or perhaps you want to build or participate in an Underwriting-as-a-service ecosystem?
 How about hourly or pay-as-you-go car insurance?
 Adjusted premiums for safe drivers?
 Flexible insurance policies just for freelancers?
-AI-powered underwriting?
+AI-powered underwriting for Commercial insurance?
 Integration with smart home devices for comprehensive protection?

 That is the cool thing about APIs.
 They make it possible to create completely new products by integrating your core systems with external features, such as smartphone usage statistics, smart home sensor data, artificial intelligence or anything else.